ceza01/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-The Odin Project rock, paper scissors project
+Rock, Paper Scissors game, developed using JavaScript.
+Part of The Foundations course, in The Odin Project.